lukevand/mpmm/README.md

 # mpmm

 Media Player Client Client.
 Wrapper for mpc for use when using mpd.
-Can play the next album in the playlist, and others things I though would be useful at some point.
+Can play the next album in the playlist.

 ## Howto